Dino (The Flintstones): Other media

 Dino appears in both live-action movies.
-He isn't seen very often in the first film, The Flintstones (1994).
+He is not seen very often in the first film, The Flintstones (1994).
 Dino was created with both computer-generated imagery and as a puppet from Jim Henson's Creature Shop, while archival audio of Mel Blanc from the original series was used to serve as Dino's voice.

 However, in the second film, The Flintstones in Viva Rock Vegas (2000), Dino has more screen time; he appears here as a puppy.
 Fred won Dino's egg as a prize after winning a carnival game.
 Initially, Fred didn't think much of the egg as he felt that the creatures inside never live long.
 On a ferris wheel, just as Fred and Wilma are about to kiss, Dino's egg hatches and he takes an immediate attachment to Fred, believing him to be his mother.
-(This, of course, contradicts Dino's origin in the original series.)

 Dino made non-speaking cameos on Harvey Birdman, Attorney at Law in the episodes "The Dabba Don" and "Peanut Puberty".